 Call today to schedule a free consultation with our New Jersey criminal defense attorneys

-At Lomurro Law, our New Jersey criminal defense attorneys have represented clients in an array of DWI claims, including aggravated DWI charges.
+At Lomurro Munson LLC, our New Jersey criminal defense attorneys have represented clients in an array of DWI claims, including aggravated DWI charges.
 With our expertise, you will obtain the best results possible under New Jersey law.
 To schedule your free consultation with our firm, call 732-482-9285 or contact us online.